kanidm/kanidm/designs/schema_reference_types.rst

 references, but does mean they continue to render their linkage correctly.
 * We can implement native referential integrity for the types rather than relying on admin and plugin configuration to match the internal types.
-* User defined classes will inherit referential behavious by using the correct schema attribute types.
+* User defined classes will inherit referential behaviour by using the correct schema attribute types.

 Implementation